The Asset Management Review: India

 An AIF cannot have more than 1,000 investors (in the case of an angel fund, 200).
 Notably, no regulatory or government approvals are required for foreign investors to invest in AIFs.

-The AIF Regulations impose certain investment conditions on all AIFs, with additional conditions prescribed for each category or subcategory including in relation to minimum diversification, conflicted transactions and borrowing limitations.
+The AIF Regulations impose certain investment conditions on all AIFs, with additional conditions prescribed for each category or subcategory, including in relation to minimum diversification, conflicted transactions and borrowing limitations.

 The Indian government has also established an international financial services centre (IFSC) called Gujarat International Finance Tec-City (GIFT City).
 GIFT City serves as a special economic zone, which is deemed to be an offshore jurisdiction.
 GIFT City aims to incentivise offshore pooling structures to be brought within the geographical boundaries of India.
+The AIF regime has been made applicable to the GIFT City with certain beneficial modifications.

 ii Mutual funds